damianszn/MyCRUD/README.md

 ---

 ## Installation
-Github Pages doesn't support PHP; if you want to take a look at the project, you can clone/download it.
+Github Pages doesn't support PHP; if you want to take a look at the project, you can clone/download it (that's why i left the database).

 You'll just need to have PHP on your computer and run ```php -S localhost:8000``` from the folder.